agenium-scale/nsimd/README.md

 ```

 For each combination a directory `build-simd_ext-comp` will be created and
 will contain the library.

-Supported SIMD extension are:
+Supported SIMD extensions are:

 - sse2
 - sse42